 - Chapter 4 lets up a bit, but there's still some Permanently Missable Content in the attic, and you have to fight the other instruments separately to get their back poses.
 Speaking of back poses, make sure you get some Made-You-Looks, or you're screwed because some enemies can't be back attacked.

 - OK, this is where it gets harder (Oh, Crap!).
 Sequence Breaking is available for Chapter 7, but don't do the Mole Cricket Hole before pulling Doria's needle, otherwise you'll miss The Squeekz.
 Don't worry, you can go back and get the enemies you miss for a while, although backtracking through the Mole Cricket Hole is a pain in the ass.
 Make sure you get the incredibly well-hidden Frosted Bun, which doesn't always appear and looks like a background object.
 Keep using Made-You-Looks on mandatory battles, otherwise you're screwed.
 (Yes, it's very easy to be completely screwed).
 Now do some backtracking; some enemies are hard to find, while others actively avoid battles.
 When you get under the sea, you have to find the obscure Fish Roe Man, a Unique Enemy.
-Now for the biggest dick move of all; Zombieshroom (a Beef Gate) disappears after the mushrooms wear off, and he becomes an Eerie Smile after you eat them, and can even be outright ignored.
-This is standard fare for Mother 3, but here comes the kicker: you can only get the Eerie Smile by fighting Zombieshroom, not any other enemy (even though they're all Eerie Smiles), meaning that you need to fight Zombieshroom, lose, eat the mushrooms, then fight him again to log the Eerie Smile.
-Mercifully, neither of them have back sprites.
+Running into Master Eddy whisks you off to Tanetane Island, so be careful not to miss anything.

-- Almost there - the next battle is with PORKY 01 here, and one of the Porky bots summons other enemies (but only one of them).
+- Almost there - the next battle is with PORKY 01-10 here, and Porky bots 6 and 7 summon other enemies.
 However, it's an event battle, so this is useless for back sprites... unless you get lucky and find an enemy that assumes its back sprite by itself.
-You should have 166 enemies going into the basement, with two of the remaining enemies being regular enemies Minerali and Fenomeno (so get the back sprites) and the other two simply being Porky himself, the first outside the Absolutely Safe Capsule and the second inside it.
+You should have 166 enemies going into the basement, with two of the remaining enemies being regular enemies Minerali and Fenomeno (so get the back sprites).
+With that, you've done it - the last thing you need to log is Porky himself, outside the Absolutely Safe Capsule and inside it.
 After you get both of the Minerali and Fenomeno's sprites and beat Porky, all you have left is to continue through the game and beat the Post-Final Boss to get the Bragging Rights Reward.